elementary-Inc/blog/_posts/2020-11-02-dark-style-progress.md

   - odin
 ---

-For this month's elementary OS 6 progress update, I want to talk about the work we've being doing on the dark style preference.
-As you may be aware, elementary OS 6 introduces two major new ways to make the desktop feel more personal: accent colors and dark style.
+elementary OS 6 introduces two major new ways to make the desktop feel more personal: accent colors and dark style.
 The latter is something that's become especially ubiquitous recently on mobile operating systems and the web.
 Open Source desktops have also begun offering a system-wide dark mode, but typically with a major drawback that operates much differently from the mainstream platforms: it operates on an opt-out basis rather than opt-in.
 This is what sets the dark style preference in elementary OS 6 apart from the offerings in, for example, Ubuntu or Pop!_OS.
 You can read a lot more about motivations and research that went into that decision in Cassidy's previous blog post:

 <div>
 {% assign post = site.posts | where:"slug", "the-need-for-a-freedesktop-dark-style-preference" | first %}